rpruizc/static_site/README.md

-# static site generator with Rust, tokio, and axum
+# Static Site Generator with Rust, tokio, and axum